 Combating Fraud and Abuse in the H-2B Visa Program

-The H-2B visa program helps U.S. companies or U.S. agents who meet specific regulatory requirements to bring foreign nationals to the United States to fill temporary nonagricultural jobs.
+The H-2B visa program helps U.S. companies or U.S. agents who meet specific regulatory requirements to bring aliens to the United States to fill temporary nonagricultural jobs.
 Protecting American workers by combating fraud in our employment-based immigration programs is a priority for USCIS.

 Reporting Suspected H-2B Fraud or Abuse